kbaseIncubator/enigma_metal_campaign/README.md

 If an entry in column metadata describes fraction, it must contain "Measurement" in the Entity column and "Fraction" in the Property column.
 Typical values are "Suspension", "Supernatant", "Pellet", but this is not a requirement.
 The Unit column should be empty.

 If an entry in column metadata describes a substance, it must contain "Measurement" in the Entity column and "Substance" in the Property column.
 The Unit column must contain acceptable concentration unit (pM, nM, uM, mM, M).
 The Value column must contain a name of substance (any text).

-If an entry in column metadata describes type of value (replicate, average, standard error, standard deviation), it should be used as described for GrowthMatrix metadata (see above).

 Example: